 From a practical point of view, using the Cloud also eliminates the threat of hardware that carries vital information breaking or being lost.
 Instead, regular backups of your information are saved in a secure place.

 Consistent, routine backups of your data are another large benefit of Cloud computing.
 A system failure or an error is no longer the catastrophe that it used to be, as a result.
 Not only can you sleep easier at night safe in the knowledge that all your data is being kept up to date by someone else, it also eliminates the need for a staff member to run these backups leaving your workforce to focus on more important matters.

 4. Cash-flow benefits and Overall Savings

-Adopting the Cloud eradicates the need to fork out large sums of money up front for hardware and software as it is most paid for on a subscription plan.
+Adopting the Cloud eradicates the need to fork out large sums of money upfront for hardware and software as it is mostly paid for on a subscription plan.
 Software running on the Cloud is also highly scalable and can be tailored to your needs as you go.
 Finally, and perhaps most crucially, the Cloud removes the requirement of in-house servers which can save huge amounts of money and maintenance costs.

 5. Simple Updates

 As servers are off-premise and out of the way, your Cloud providers will be taking care of them for you which means that when regular software updates roll around it will be them working on the system, relieving you of the need to waste your time maintaining it yourself.
 Instead of waiting for upgrade downloads to finish, you can spend your time more productively.